Laissez-faire: United States

 Most of the early opponents of laissez-faire capitalism in the United States subscribed to the American School.
 This school of thought was inspired by the ideas of Hamilton, who proposed the creation of a government-sponsored bank and increased tariffs to favor Northern industrial interests.
 Following Hamilton's death, the more abiding protectionist influence in the antebellum period came from Henry Clay and his American System.
 In the early 19th century, "it is quite clear that the laissez-faire label is an inappropriate one" to apply to the relationship between the United States government and industry.
-In the mid-19th century, the United States followed the Whig tradition of economic nationalism, which included increased state regulation and macroeconomic development of infrastructure.
+In the mid-19th century, the United States followed the Whig tradition of economic nationalism, which included increased state regulation and macroeconomic development through infrastructure.
 Public works such as the provision and regulation transportation such as railroads took effect.
 The Pacific Railway Acts provided the development of the First transcontinental railroad.
 To help pay for its war effort in the Civil War, the United States government imposed its first personal income tax on 5 August 1861 as part of the Revenue Act of 1861 (3% of all incomes over US$800; rescinded in 1872).

 Following the Civil War, the movement towards a mixed economy accelerated.
 Protectionism increased with the McKinley Tariff of 1890 and the Dingley Tariff of 1897.
-Government regulation of the economy expanded with the enactment of the Interstate Commerce Act of 1887 and the Sherman Anti-trust Act.
+Government regulation of the economy expanded with the enactment of the Interstate Commerce Act of 1887 and the Sherman Antitrust Act.
 The Progressive Era saw the enactment of more controls on the economy as evidenced by the Woodrow Wilson administration's New Freedom program.
 Following World War I and the Great Depression, the United States turned to a mixed economy which combined free enterprise with a progressive income tax and in which from time to time the government stepped in to support and protect American industry from competition from overseas.
 For example, in the 1980s the government sought to protect the automobile industry by "voluntary" export restrictions from Japan.